 - 12. Should I fight my ticket or just pay the fine?

 - 14. Do I need an attorney?

-1. Who can park in a disabled spot in Las Vegas, Nevada?
+1. Who can park in a disabled spot in Nevada?

 Handicapped people may park in designated handicap parking spots only if their vehicle displays a valid and current disabled license plate, placard or sticker.
 It makes no difference whether the property is publicly or privately owned.